Corey4005/three-layer-atmosphere/README.md

 # three-layer-atmosphere

 This is an object-oriented model to simulate the radiation budget in the atmosphere across three layers and associated temperature effects.

-This model was created by Dr. John R. Christy and M.P.
-Singh of the University of Alabama Huntsville.
+Credit: This model was created by [Dr. John R. Christy](https://www.uah.edu/science/departments/atmospheric-earth-science/faculty-staff/dr-john-christy) at the University of Alabama Huntsville.

 | Script         | Purpose     |
 | ---------------| ------------|